ENFORCEMENT OF SUPPORT OBLIGATION

 child(ren) in a IV-A case without an “agreement”

-unless the parent who has legal custody is disputing the change in physical
+unless the parent who has legal custody is disputing the change in physical custody, and proceed to enforce the obligation of the

-have physical custody.
+parent(s) who does not have physical custody.

 b.

-Non-IV-A case: The parties must be in
+Non-IV-A case: The parties must be in agreement that

-parent with legal custody, and is not simply an example of extended
+custody, and is not simply an example of extended

 parent-time.
-The parent with legal
+The parent with legal custody may provide a written statement that

-custody may provide a written statement that provides all of the necessary
+provides all of the necessary information,

-information, or complete the “Confirmation of Custody Change” form.
-If there is any dispute in the custody
+or complete the “Confirmation of Custody Change” form.
+If there is any

-arrangement, or any evidence that the change is without the voluntary consent
+dispute in the custody arrangement, or any evidence that the change is without

-of the parent with legal custody, the parents must resolve the custody issue
+the voluntary consent of the parent with legal custody, the parents must

-before CSS will begin enforcing the obligation of the parent who has legal
+resolve the custody issue before CSS will begin enforcing the obligation of the

-custody, but no longer has physical custody.
+parent who has legal custody, but no longer has physical custody.

 EXAMPLE: ORS has an open case and is collecting state arrears and current support from the NCP (father) in an order.
 The NCP claims to have physical custody of all the children.
 The CP (mother) cannot be located, and has not been located since she was in jail 10 months ago.
 Current school records for the children list the NCP’s address for the children.
 Since the CP cannot be located, she cannot provide a written statement or complete the E90A form.
 The ORS worker can utilize the school records (or other sources) to determine if the children are now living with the NCP.